Metwas/geeko-meta/README.md

 const injectables: Array<any> = Reflector.getFor(ENCODER_INJECTABLE_TOKEN);
 ```

-OR if the injectable is a function or member of a class
+If the injectable is a function or member of a class

 ```typescript
 const injectables: Array<any> | undefined = Reflector.getFor(GET_INJECTABLE_TOKEN, {